ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Approve tool call

-Resumes a chat round paused on a tool call.
-The supplied result is persisted onto the assistant message that issued the call and the stream continues with the augmented history.
+Resumes a chat round that a tool call has paused, and streams the continuation as newline-delimited &#x60;ChatEvent&#x60; objects.
+The result supplied in the request is persisted onto the assistant message that issued the call, so the tool is not executed here - the caller runs it and reports the outcome.
+The round continues against the augmented history and may pause again on a further tool call.
+Call &#x60;POST api/2.0/ai/ai/deny-tool-call&#x60; instead to refuse the call and let the model answer without it.

 #### Parameters